Framing Unionization on Facebook: Communication around Representation Elections in the United States: Discussion and Conclusion

 Despite these limitations, the study has implications for multiple audiences.
-For labor unions, the findings can inform digital communication strategies, highlighting how diagnostic, prognostic, community, motivational, and engagement frames can be used in election campaigns.
+For labor unions, the findings can inform digital communication strategies, highlighting how different frames can be used in election campaigns.
 For political communication researchers, the study offers large-scale empirical evidence on how civil society organizations employ framing online.
 For organizations more broadly, our results suggest ways to refine messaging to balance mobilization, solidarity, and engagement objectives.
 Methodologically, the released classifier and dataset provide a scalable resource for studying digital discourse framing across movements.

 Future work could extend this study in several directions.
 Expanding the frame taxonomy would allow more fine-grained analyses of communication strategies, including issue-specific frames.
 Examining union accounts at smaller, local levels—beyond the national and international accounts analyzed here—could reveal additional variation in messaging.
 Multi-platform analyses would provide a more holistic picture of unions’ communication ecosystems beyond Facebook.
-Incorporating a perspective on the targets of unions' communication would also provide a broader understanding of strategic efforts, and complement existing literature suggesting ad hoc targeting as one valuable revitalization strategy~\cite{earl2019symposium, uba2021political}.
+Incorporating a perspective on the targets of unions' communication would also provide a broader understanding of strategic efforts and complement existing literature that suggests ad hoc targeting as one valuable revitalization strategy~\cite{earl2019symposium, uba2021political}.
 Finally, incorporating audience responses through engagement metrics and comments would help link message production with resonance, offering deeper insight into the interplay between framing practices and collective action dynamics.